-- 1. An understanding of the various theories of human development, including biological, psychological, and sociological - 2.
-An understanding of the various personality theories and major counseling approaches currently in use - 3.
-An understanding of the categories of abnormal behavior and theories of etiology and treatment - 4.
-An ability to understand and critically evaluate the philosophical underpinnings of psychological theories including the perspective of a Christian worldview - 5.
-An ability to critically evaluate scientific research in the behavioral sciences - 6.
-An understanding of the various models and processes of integration of the behavioral sciences and Christian faith.
+- 1. Demonstrate understanding of the various theories of human development, including biological, psychological, and sociological. - 2.
+Demonstrate understanding of the various personality theories and major counseling approaches currently in use. - 3.
+Demonstrate understanding of the categories of abnormal behavior and theories of etiology and treatment. - 4.
+Demonstrate the ability to understand and critically evaluate the philosophical underpinnings of psychological theories including the perspective of a Christian worldview. - 5.
+Demonstrate the ability to critically evaluate and produce scientific research in the behavioral sciences. - 6.
+Demonstrate understanding of the various models and processes of integration of the behavioral sciences and Christian faith. - 7.
+Demonstrate direct practice through classroom training and participation in psychology and social service programs while integrating a Christian worldview. - 8.
+Demonstrate development of community relationships for academic enrichment, ongoing adult learning, and professional development. - 9.
+Demonstrate development of self as a skilled helper through personal exploration and transformation through Christian sanctification and/or truth as contained in the Holy Scriptures and as directed by the Holy Spirit.